scalar-labs/kelpie/README.md

 ```

 ## PostProcessor
-`PostProcessor` executes some tasks after all `Processor#execute()` finish.
+`PostProcessor` executes the last process in a job after all `Processor#execute()` finish.
 For example, if it is verifying database consistency, `PostProcessor` reads all the records of the database and checks if their values are as expected. `PostProcessor#execute()` is always executed with a single thread.

 Like `PreProcessor` and `Processor`, you need to implement the constructor, `execute()` and `close()`.
 The following class is an example of `PostProcessor`, which prints out the specified configurations and checks if a given value is an expected value.